-The minimum occupancy required to achieve sufficient treatment (the equivalent of 40 occupants, or 800L per day) was used as input for the STORM tool, as this demonstrates the sufficiency of the proposed stormwater reuse system to utilise stormwater entering the site and prevent it from polluting downstream receptors.
+The minimum occupancy required to achieve sufficient treatment (the equivalent of 40 occupants, or 660L per day) was used as input for the STORM tool, as this demonstrates the sufficiency of the proposed stormwater reuse system to utilise stormwater entering the site and prevent it from polluting downstream receptors.
+This occupancy has been estimated based off the number of bedrooms on floors one and two, along with the predicted occupancy of the retail/commercial tenancies on the ground floor.
 Any additional water demand for toilet flushing above this will serve to provide more effective treatment.